Maxentr/moodfit-api/README.md

-# Bad Days Counter API
+# MoodFit API

-This is a simple API that track helps the user to track "bad days".
+This is a simple API that track helps the user to track days.
 For each day the user has to score it ten and can add a comment.

 The goal is to find if there are similarities in actions or events on bad days.